horizonridgestudio/snakes_kml_1/README.md

 Using 4 segments like this will give Google Earth the information it needs to draw a great circle around the Earth, overlaying the two points of interest, and it is more accurate than anything drawn freehand.
 The new KML file can be opened into GEP as a new item that sits alongside the separate items previously created for the two points of interest.

-Then there is the question of how to draw two more lines at perpendicular angles to this line, at the reference point, to traingulate an alternate pole corresponding to the alternate equator.
+Then there is the question of how to draw two more longitudinal circles, at perpendicular angles to the equator circle, at each reference point, to traingulate an alternate pole.
 To do this:

 1. With the equator line loaded and visible, use the Ruler tool, deselect the 'Mouse Navigation' checkbox, and trace a temporary ruler line over the KML line.
 The Ruler window will show a _Heading_ value, in degrees.
 Make a note of this.
 For example, tracing a ruler line from the apex of the great pyramid, to the left a short distance, returns a value of 266 degrees.